top of page

 -NTD350 (~USD10.65/~EUR9.82)/pair, and could be theoretically used for several years!

-a.
-PD-ED500s can be clipped in dual sided, no more 'hunting for the right side' to clip in for one-sided road pedals
+a. can be clipped in dual sided, no more 'hunting for the right side' to clip into the road pedals

-b. the metal cleats of the PD-ED500s are 'in' shoe sole rather than the plastic cleats 'on' traditional road shoe soles, the comfort on and escpecially off the bike is much better.
+b. the metal cleats are rather 'in' than 'on' the shoe, unlike the plastic cleats 'on' traditional road shoes.
+The comfort on and off the bike is much better, no more clicking on hard surfaces while walking off the bike.

 Conclusion